The 14th (Buckinghamshire) Regiment

 1858 1st/14th (Buckinghamshire)

-- 1 February Bachelor Lt John Shaw Phelps to Sophia Georgina Rickcord, spinster daughter of Thomas Pink Rickcord and Elizabeth Dyer Hall his wife, born in Malta 23 August 1836.
+- 1 Feb Bachelor Lt John Shaw Phelps to Sophia Georgina Rickcord, 23 August 1836, spinster daughter of Thomas P Rickcord and Elizabeth.

-- 17 May Bachelor Sgt John Leslie to Harriet Letitia Frend, spinster born in the Parish of St Michael, Dublin.
+- 17 May Bachelor Sgt John Leslie to Harriet Letitia Frend, spinster born in the Parish of St Michael and St John, Dublin.

 - 3 July Bachelor Sgt William Hopkins Freebury to Mary Liston, spinster of Limerick, Ireland.